guerindylan555-boop/MVPvintedboost/README.md

 - Basic auth for admin endpoints

 ## Changelog

+- 2025-09-15
+  - Feature: Garment type control (auto/top/bottom/full) under the upload box and in Options.
+When set, backend bypasses detection.
+When unset, backend classifies once and caches.
+Stored on listings as `garment_type` + `garment_type_origin`.
+  - Feature: Per-image “Prompt” button on listing detail page to view the exact prompt used.
+  - Backend: Added garment-type classifier with TTL cache.
+New env vars `GARMENT_TYPE_CLASSIFY`, `GARMENT_TYPE_TTL_SECONDS`.
+  - Prompting: Switched to concise, case‑specific templates that reference images by number, include the selected pose, and add garment‑type conditioning while enforcing strict garment fidelity.

 - 2025-09-13
   - Fix: Hardened `/env/random` response parsing to avoid `NoneType.parts` when a candidate has no content.
 Now safely skips empty candidates and returns 502 “no image from model” instead of a 500 crash.